immersivecognition/unity-experiment-framework/README.md

 ## In the News

 * Overview presentation on UXF at SORSE - [Framework for creating Virtual Reality human behavior experiments in Unity](https://sorse.github.io/programme/talks/event-012/)
-* UXF in The Enconomist - [Health care is already benefiting from VR](https://www.economist.com/technology-quarterly/2020/10/01/health-care-is-already-benefiting-from-vr)
+* UXF in The Economist - [Health care is already benefiting from VR](https://www.economist.com/technology-quarterly/2020/10/01/health-care-is-already-benefiting-from-vr)
 * UXF in The Psychologist - [New immersive cognition laboratory](https://thepsychologist.bps.org.uk/volume-32/august-2019/new-immersive-cognition-laboratory)

 ## Tutorial: Building an experiment with UXF